hardbyte/python-can/doc/listeners.rst

 .. autoclass:: can.Logger
     :members:

-.. autoclass:: can.io.BaseRotatingCanLogger
+.. autoclass:: can.io.BaseRotatingLogger
     :members:

-.. autoclass:: can.SizedRotatingCanLogger
+.. autoclass:: can.SizedRotatingLogger
     :members: